-6. HEALTHCARE SERVICE
+6. HEALTH-CARE SERVICE

-The obligation of the state to care for ill inmates consists of three parts:
+he obligation of the state to care for ill inmates consists of three parts:

-- 1) the state must first determine whether the convicted person is able to serve a prison sentence: - 2) the state must provide necessary Healthcare for all persons deprived of their liberty; - 3) the state must tailor general prison conditions to specific needs of inmates who are ill.
+1) the state must first determine whether the convicted person is able to serve a prison sentence;

+2) the state must provide necessary health care for all persons deprived of their liberty;

+3) the state must tailor general prison conditions to specific needs of inmates who are ill.

-The provision of Healthcare to detained and sentenced persons at the Remand Prison and the Institution for Sentenced Prisoners in Podgorica is ensured by the Healthcare Service.
+The provision of health care to detained and sentenced persons at the Remand Prison and the Institution for Sentenced Prisoners in Podgorica is ensured by the Healthcare Service.

-The Report of the European Committee for the Prevention of Torture (CPT), after its visit to Montenegro in September 2008, at paragraph 61 states that the provision of Healthcare to prisoners at the Remand Prison and the Institution for Sentenced Prisoners in Podgorica was ensured by the Special Prison Hospital located on the top floor of the building occupied by the Remand Prison, which opened in January 2006.
+The Report of the European Committee for the Prevention of Torture (CPT), after its visit to Montenegro in September 2008, at paragraph 61 states that the provision of health care to prisoners at the Remand Prison and the Institution for Sentenced Prisoners in Podgorica was ensured by the Special Prison Hospital located on the top floor of the building occupied by the Remand Prison, which opened in January 2006.